 It is said that humans first notice their scalp hair loss only after one-half of existing head hair has disappeared.
 I am not sure if this is a proven fact.
-I would have guessed that one would notice significant hair loss even after one-quarter of ones locks have disappeared.
+I would have guessed that one would notice significant thinning even after one-quarter of ones locks have disappeared.
 The normal rate of daily hair loss varies significantly from person to person.

 In any event, that got me thinking as to how many hairs there are on an average human head?
 It seems like the answer is surprisingly easy to find, and researchers are in general agreement about the statistics.